A celebration of Rory Delap and an early-Prem Stoke side neutrals loved

 Back to the Championship

-There’s a neatness and symmetry to Stoke’s recently-ended stay in the top flight.
+There’s a neatness and symmetry to Stoke’s stay in the top flight.
 Ten years in total, five with Pulis, five without.

 The club’s eroding reputation is harder to chart.